 Wifi:Wifi is provided.
 Owing to the remote location, the connection is slow, suitable for checking emails but not for streaming.

 Arrival and Departure:Arrival after 6pm.
 Departure by 11am.

-Maximum Occupancy: The property sleeps a maximum of six (adults and children), plus one child in a cot under 24 months (please bring your own travel cot).
+Maximum Occupancy: The property sleeps a maximum of six (adults and children).
 Please note the number of persons occupying the accommodation must not exceed the number stated here.